frederic-perez/AmE-dictionary/data/dictionary.md

 __hawks__ _n_ _Hawks dream of airstrikes on Pyongyang._
 __hawser__ _n_
 __hawthorn__ _n_ :four::hammer:
+__Hawthorne effect__ _n_ [:scroll: After Hawthorne Works, a factory complex of the Western Electric Company, where this effect was observed.]
+(Sociology) Improvement in the performance of employees, students, etc, brought about by making changes in working methods, resulting from research into means of improving performance.
 __hay fever__ _n_ :three::hammer: (hayfever) _I suffer from hay fever congestions._
 __haymaker__ _n_ _slang_ :three: A powerful blow with the fist.
 __haywire__ _adj_ :four::hammer: _To go haywire._